cfgauss/r-novice-gapminder/_extras/guide.md

 {: .r}

-float point error, use all.equal instead of '==' for non-integers
+Don't use '==' for non-integer numbers.

 #### Variables and assignment

-use assignment arrow to save values to variables
+Use assignment arrow to save values to variables.

 ~~~
 x <- 1/40
 ~~~
 {: .r}

-No output
+No output.

 ~~~
 x